-Think of it this way.
-If you're emailing ANYTHING that someone can use to figure out medical information, it's PHI.
+PHI stands for “Protected Health Information”.
+PHI is anything that can identify an individual and provide information about their healthcare.
+Think of it this way, If you are emailing ANYTHING that someone can use to figure out medical information, it's PHI.

-For healthcare providers and business associates, PHI is everywhere.
-Even in places that you wouldn’t think to look, like notes on a calendar or files in a “Downloads” folder.
+For healthcare providers and business associates, PHI is everything.
+Even in places that you wouldn't think to look, like notes on a calendar or files in a “Downloads” folder.
 This infographic does an awesome job demonstrating all of the different places where PHI can hide.

-Hint: there are a lot of them.
+Hint: There are a lot of them.

 So, you get it: PHI is important.
 PHI is everywhere.
 So what do you do?